 Concerned about his colleagues' welfare, Philip devoted his time to working with the Police Federation - he was secretary of the Joint Branch Board and later chairman of the federation.
+After 25 years' service to NARPO, Philip Smith retired from the National Executive Committee in 1989, but remained involved with the Avon and Somerset Branch until his death in 1998.
+His services to NARPO were recognised by the foundation of a testimonial fund, supported by branches and members.
 Amalgamation The Police Act 1964 established new police authorities, permitting the re-organisation of existing forces into more efficient units.
 This was followed by the Royal Commission on Local Government in 1966, which recommended a new structure and reform for local authorities and their boundaries to 'fit the pattern of life and work in modern England'.
 New county councils were formed throughout England and Wales, each with constituent districts.
 In the following years police forces were amalgamated.
 There were also some changes in the structure of some NARPO branches.
 In North Wales, Denbigh Branch was formed in 1966.
 The existing Flintshire Branch organised a social evening, in December 1965, to which they invited retired officers from the Denbighshire Constabulary.
 At the meeting, the members of the Flintshire Branch appealed to Denbighshire officers to create their own branch and the Denbighshire Branch was founded in March of the following year, at Denbigh police station.
 Former secretary, Gwyn Roberts and former treasurer, Thomas John Povah, held the longest tenure of Denbigh Branch.
 They were both awarded Life Membership for their commitment and work.
 Gwyn Roberts was also secretary of the NARPO Wales Region and of the NARPO North Wales Liaison Committee.
 He served as a trustee of the North Wales Benevolent Fund.
 Police Dependants' Trust In 1966, three police officers were tragically murdered by armed criminals in Shepherds Bush.